 Hectolitre HouseAteliers - Practical modalities?

-• Duration: fixed for a period of min 6 to max 12 months.
-Renewable once under common agreement.
+• Duration: fixed for a period of 6 months.

-• Availability of the the residence: the HouseAteliers at the first floor
+• Availability of the the residence: the HouseAteliers at the 1st floor and the 2nd floor.

 • Adhesion to the Hectolitre A.S.B.L. and Modus Vivendi